-Mr John Doherty - Director
+Mr John Doherty - Executive Director

 John Doherty is the Director at the Victoria Police Forensic Services Department.
 John has worked as a senior forensic manager in Australia since October 2009.
 Prior to this, John worked in the UK for 20 years, initially at the Forensic Science Service where he specialised in the examination of drugs and plastic packaging materials.
 He then moved to Forensic Alliance/LGC Forensics, where John was initially a senior drug practitioner, eventually becoming the Head of Operations for the Drugs Section.
 He obtained a Bachelor of Science degree with Honours in Chemistry from the University of Manchester.
-John is Deputy Chair of NATA’s Forensic Science Accreditation Advisory Committee.

 Western Australia Police